More than half the US threatened with ice, snow and cold in massive winter storm

 Forecasters warned that the damage, especially in areas pounded by ice, could rival a hurricane.
-At least 177 million people were under watches or warnings for ice and snow and more than 200 million were under cold weather advisories or warnings and in many places they overlapped.
+At least 177 million people were under watches or warnings for ice and snow and more than 200 million were under cold weather advisories or warnings.
+In many places they overlapped.
+Utility companies braced for power outages because ice-coated trees and power lines can keep falling long after a storm has passed.

-Maricela Resendiz went shopping Friday in Dallas ahead of the storm moving in there.
-She picked up chicken, eggs and some pizzas to get her, her 5-year-old son and her boyfriend through the weekend.
+Maricela Resendiz picked up chicken, eggs and pizzas at a store Friday to get her, her 5-year-old son and her boyfriend through the weekend.

 “It’s going to be a big storm,” she said, adding her weekend plans are “staying in, just being out of the way.”